 The synergy between the Apple Watch and the iPhone has always been good – mirroring flight mode, or handing off calls or audio between the two, for instance – and in this case, if you've got notifications automatically silenced on your phone when in a certain location, or have set a time to start winding down before sleep, the Watch 7 will automatically enter that mode.

-We'd advise spending some time with the new Focus Modes if you've not tried them already – they can be a real boon, but you need to make sure that the people who you want to be able to contact you can do so, and that the apps you use regularly can still 'break through' at the key times.
+We'd advise spending some time with Focus Modes if you've not tried them already – they can be a real boon, but you need to make sure that the people who you want to be able to contact you can do so, and that the apps you use regularly can still 'break through' at the key times.